simocasaz/evalita2026-multipride-UniBO-FICLIT/notes/log.md

 **Observations:**

 - I don't think I'll need fairseq.
-I can use huggingface transformers to handle the model training
+I can use huggingface transformers to handle the model training.

 ---

 ## 📅 2025-10-21

-**Focus:** understanding training pipeline and Kaggle notebook
+**Focus:** understanding training pipeline and Kaggle notebook.

 **Work done:**

 - Understood how to set training pipeline.